top of page

 Who are you?

-Our caretaker team is a husband and wife duo, River Coakwell and Em Loerzel.
-Em is White Earth Ojibwe and the founder of The Humble Horse, a social work academic researching Murdered and Missing Indigenous Women and other intimate partner violence issues.
+Our caretaker team is a husband and wife duo, River Coakwell and Dr. Em Loerzel.
+Em is White Earth Ojibwe and the founder of The Humble Horse, who holds her PhD from UW-Seattle.
+She currently works as an assistant professor for the UWisconsin system.
 River works in aviation and is an aspiring pilot.
 We also have a dynamic team of a board of directors, majority Ojibwe.
 All caretakers and board members are entirely volunteers, so they don't get paid for their time or efforts.
-They do it for the love of the herd they get to care for.
+They do it for the love of the herd.

 What are the ponies like?
 Where can I get one?